• Skip to primary navigation

 Critter Instagram

-Alex is keeping his eyes on the side of the house Alex is keeping his eyes on the side of the house from an office window Saturday afternoon. #cat #cats #catstagram #catsofinstagram #cute #cutecat #pets #petstagram #petsofinstagram #tabby #tabbycat #instacat #ilovecats #birmingham #alabama #caturday
+Late Tuesday night, Alex is asleep on my desk whil Late Tuesday night, Alex is asleep on my desk while I work in the office. #cat #cats #catstagram #catsofinstagram #cute #cutecat #pets #petstagram #petsofinstagram #tabby #tabbycat #instacat #ilovecats #birmingham #alabama

 Follow on Instagram